jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 )
 #place(bottom)[
   #warning-box("Note:")[
-    - *Sediment is normal:* For high-fiber foods, you might see powder settle at the bottom of the mixture.
+    - *Sediment is normal:* For some high-fiber foods, you might see powder settle at the bottom of the mixture.
 This is safe to consume.
     - *Avoid the dust:* When preparing powders, if possible, prepare the mix in a different room from the person with the allergy.
   ]
 ]